Just in case you need another reason to drink coffee.

 A trio of Australian researchers recently set out to look at the combination of these effects by examining the effects of caffeine on elite swimmers in repeated freestyle sprints.

-Sure enough, they found that elite swimmers who ingested caffeine had significantly enhanced times.
-Interestingly, the benefits of caffeine on the swimmers became more and more apparent after each sprint trial.
+Sure enough, they found that elite swimmers who ingested caffeine had significantly faster times.
+Interestingly, the benefits of caffeine on the swimmers became more apparent after each sprint trial.
 By the 3rd and 4th sprint trial, the caffeinated swimmers saw their mean times improve by 1.3%.